 - 15.020.
 Amorous Relationships.
 The policy regarding amorous relationships is set forth in the following manner. - 15.020.1.
 General.
 The University's mission is promoted by professionalism, which is fostered by an atmosphere of mutual trust and respect.
-These are diminished when persons in positions of authority abuse or appear to abuse their authority, as in the case of amorous relationships between University employees and students.
-For purposes of this policy, amorous relationships exist when two individuals mutually and consensually understand a relationship to be romantic and/or sexual in nature except when those two individuals are married to each other. - 15.020.2.
+These are diminished when persons in positions of authority abuse or appear to abuse their authority, as in the case of amorous relationships between faculty and students. - 15.020.2.
 Rationale.
-An amorous relationship between a University employee and a student is wrong when the University employee has professional responsibility, such as, but not limited to, grading, evaluating, supervising or advising, for the student.
-Such situations can result in abuse of power.
-The University will view it as unethical if University employees engage in amorous relationships with students for whom they have professional responsibility as defined below.
-The behavior is unethical even when the relationship is thought to be consensual (i.e., both parties have consented), because the voluntary consent of the student is in doubt, given the power imbalance in the student-employee relationship.
-Even if consent were to be shown, a clear conflict of interest would still exist which might create the appearance of discrimination or favoritism in grading or access to educational or employment opportunities. - 15.020.3.
+An amorous relationship between a faculty member and a student is generally wrong when the faculty member has professional responsibility, such as grading or advising, for the student.
+Such a situation increases the chances for abuse of power.
+The University will view it as unethical if faculty members engage in amorous relationships with students enrolled in their classes or subject to their supervision.
+The behavior is, in most cases, unethical even when the relationship is consensual (i.e., both parties have consented), because the voluntary consent of the student is in doubt, given the power imbalance in the student-faculty relationship.
+Even if consent were to be shown, a clear conflict of interest would still exist which might create the appearance of discrimination or favoritism in grading or access to educational opportunities. - 15.020.3.
 Coverage.
-Relationships between a graduate student and an undergraduate student, when the graduate student has some professional responsibility for the undergraduate, are covered by this policy.
-Relationships between a student and any University employee, including but not limited to a faculty member, administrator, coach, advisor, program director, counselor, or residential staff member who has professional responsibility for that student also are covered.
+Relationships between a graduate student and an undergraduate student, when the graduate student has some supervisory responsibility for the undergraduate, are covered by this policy.
+Relationships between a student and an administrator, coach, advisor, program director, counselor, or residential staff member who has supervisory responsibility for that student also are covered.

-15.020.4.
+- 15.020.4.
+Requests for Exceptions.
+A request for a specific exception to this policy may be made by an employee to his or her supervisor, who may approve or deny the request. - 15.020.5.
 Disciplinary Actions.
-Faculty or employees engaged in unethical conduct of the type described in this policy are subject to the normal disciplinary procedures of the University, including but not limited to suspension and termination.
+Faculty or employees engaged in unethical conduct of the type described in this policy are subject to the normal disciplinary procedures of the University.
 Such unethical conduct may or may not involve sexual harassment as proscribed by the Sexual Harassment Policy.